 These cold temperatures created challenges for our equipment.
 Our extension cords froze due to the arctic cold Fort Wainwright experiences.
 At least Ben got a good picture from the experience.

-A common sight while driving downtown or pulling into a parking lot is seeing a string of electrical cords connecting several cars to an outlet, this is because it is so cold people need to plug their vehicles’ block heaters in to ensure their vehicles start again.
+A common sight while driving around is seeing a string of electrical cords connecting several cars to an outlet.
+This is because it is so cold, people need to plug their vehicles’ block heaters in to ensure their vehicles start again.

 Crew members also observed that coffee is readily available from a variety of vendors in themed food trucks, the most ironic being an Island/Hawaii themed coffee vendor.

-During their time in the area our install crew went to Chena Hot Springs; it was a relaxing experience.
+During the install, our install crew went to Chena Hot Springs; which was a relaxing experience.
 They also made time to visit North Pole, Alaska, where they saw Santa’s reindeer and went to Santa’s Workshop.

-For our next install project in Alaska, we’ll plan it for the summertime!
+But for our next install project in Alaska, we’ll plan it for the summer!